Deploy with Podman & Podman Compose

 Install Podman Compose

 Podman Compose is a lightweight tool that allows you to run Docker Compose files using Podman.
 Since it's not always available through dnf, it's recommended to install it using Python's package manager, pip.
+For better compatibility, use Python 3.8 or later.
+This example uses Python 3.12.

 1. First, install Python 3.12 and pip: